-Table 6: Where to specify Monitor I options.

-Source Where Option is specified
+Table 6.
+Where to specify Monitor I options (continued) Source Where Option is specified DEFAULT In the program defaults.

-COMMAND On a START or MODIFY command.

-DEFAULT In the program defaults.

 EXEC On the EXEC statement in the RMF cataloged procedure.
 CHANGED RMF changed the option.
 A message describes the conflict and the change RMF made.
 MEMBER In the RMF Parmlib member.
 REPLY The option was changed from the operator console in reply to message ERB306I.